vstm/cas-fee-project1/README.md

 ### Learnings

-- I not that much experience in structuring CSS code, I don't have a system to organize it,
+- I have not that much experience in structuring CSS code, I don't have a system to organize it,
 - I started early with the "application" code but put of the styling until later.
 It took a lot of time and I'm not happy with it.
   I tried to mimick the material design guidelines but it doesn't look as smooth as the original.
 So I think I'll have to invest more time thinkering around with the visual design aspects.